Leniolabs/promptwizard/promptwizard/doc/doc.md

 ## Creators

 promptwizard is crafted with love by [Leniolabs](https://www.leniolabs.com/) and a growing community of contributors.
 We build digital experiences with your ideas.
 [Get in touch](https://www.leniolabs.com/services/team-augmentation/?utm_source=promptree&utm_medium=banner&utm_campaign=leniolabs&utm_content=promptree_github)!
-Also, if you have any questions or feedback about the promptwizard, please feel free to contact us at info@leniolabs.com.
+Also, if you have any questions or feedback about promptwizard, please feel free to contact us at info@leniolabs.com.
 We'd love to hear from you!